mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 was to create a battlefield laser weapon which could be configured as a carbine, full-sized rifle or specialist weapon.
-The resulting design required compromises but has found favour with a number of low-g-trained forces.
+The resulting design required compromises but has found favor with a number of low-g-trained forces.
 It also serves as a personal weapon for some forward observers, functioning as a designator as well as combat carbine.